How to Recover Your Writing Confidence (Even if You Think You Never Had Any)

 Who Took Your Confidence?

-In many cases, though, your confidence was taken (probably not deliberately!) by another person or group of people.
+But it could also be the case that your confidence was taken (probably not deliberately) by another person or group of people.

 Teachers Can Drain Your Confidence

-Several of my coaching clients – and several of my writing friends – have suffered a huge blow to their writing confidence as a result of negative feedback from teachers.
+Over the years, I’ve known a number of writers who suffered a huge blow to their writing confidence as a result of negative feedback from teachers.

 Now, I’ve been fortunate enough to have known many excellent teachers (my mum included!) who are great at being encouraging and supportive, and who really help their students to improve their writing.

 Unfortunately, not all teachers are so good.
-The fact that someone’s a teacher or lecture does not mean that their opinion is gospel truth – but many students take it this way.
+The fact that someone’s a teacher or lecturer or writing coach does not mean that their opinion is gospel truth – but many students take it this way.

-Some writing groups are fantastic, and I’ve been lucky enough to be a member of two very supportive, constructive ones.
+Some writing groups are fantastic, and I’ve been lucky enough to be a member of several very supportive, constructive ones over the years.

 Occasionally, though, fellow writers aren’t very constructive in their feedback.
-Perhaps you’ve been unfortunate enough to have received a really critical, unkind review of your work; maybe you had a lot of criticisms but no suggestions on how to improve.
+Perhaps you’ve been unfortunate enough to have received an unkind review of your work: maybe you had a lot of criticisms but no suggestions on how to improve and no acknowledgement of anything good in your writing.

 Writing is very subjective – and some people may not “get” your work simply because it’s not the style or genre that they would write.

-Other writers may have their own agenda.
+Plus, other writers may have their own agenda.
 Sadly, some people feel better when they put others down – whether that’s in person or, more commonly, online.
+And some just aren’t very good at giving feedback in a helpful way.

 Your Loved Ones Can Drain Your Confidence

 Maybe your partner or a friend said something that made you feel that your writing wasn’t worthwhile.
-This might not have been a deliberately nasty comment … but one that really hit home:
+This might not have been a deliberately nasty comment … but one that really hit home, like:

 - You’re always scribbling away.
 Are you ever going to finish anything?